 Did you know that regularly cleaning your dryer vents will not only extend the life of your clothes dryer but can also protect your home from dryer fires?
-If you don’t know how to clean the dryer duct, you have come to the right place.
+You have come to the right place if you don’t know how to clean the dryer duct.

 Here is a step-by-step tutorial on how to safely clean your dryer vents.
 If you cannot safely or easily access your dryer ductwork, you might need to hire a professional residential dryer vent cleaning team.

 How to Clean the Dryer Duct in Your Home

 The first step to cleaning the dryer duct system is to remove any lint from the lint trap attached to your dryer.
 Typically, this should be done at the end of each drying cycle.
 But it is also important to incorporate this step into a part of your residential dryer vent cleaning routine!